Black-led churches to wake 'sleeping giant' of British politics

 Now however, comes a far more ambitious plan, to create a new black electorate of a million voters in two years and to swing the outcome in dozens of constituencies at the next general election.

 Bishop Jonathan Jackson tells his congregation: "Your vote is not just a right, it's a Christian duty.
-Register to vote, and become the change you want to see."'Sceptical of authority'
+Register to vote, and become the change you want to see."

 Listening are the Griffiths family, including two sons Theo and Ellis, who are registered to vote but have never done so.